What is HSC Plus?

 No separate application is required.
 For admission to undergraduate degrees at UNSW all domestic applicants completing an Australian Senior Secondary Certificate [Year 12] - either in Australia or off-shore - must lodge an application via the Universities Admissions Centre (UAC).
 Domestic applicants completing the International Baccalaureate also apply via UAC.

-If you have a preference for a degree included in HSC Plus at the close of change of preferences AND your performance in a Year 12 course or courses is in the specified band, bonus points will be automatically added to your ATAR or equivalent to increase your admission rank for that preference
+If you have a preference for a degree included in HSC Plus at the close of change of preferences AND your performance in a Year 12 subject or subjects is in the specified band, bonus points will be automatically added to your ATAR or equivalent to increase your admission rank for that preference

 The following examples illustrate how HSC Plus works.